-The recently expanded Learning Trust for Excellence comprises a group of eleven high achieving schools in Sutton Coldfield with experienced Headteachers who work collaboratively to learn from the strengths of each other, share excellent practice and work together to be the best they can be in order to provide the best possible life chances and education across the Trust.
+The recently expanded Learning Trust for Excellence, comprises a group of ten high achieving schools in and around Sutton Coldfield.
+The experienced Headteachers work collaboratively to learn from the strengths of each other, share excellent practice and work together to be the best they can be in order to provide the best possible life chances and education across the Trust.
 The involvement of key partners to support the achievement of the vision is crucial, offering mutually beneficial opportunities in the pursuit of excellence in education and high aspirations for the whole learning community.
-The original 7 primary schools involved Coppice, Four Oaks, Langley Special School, Little Sutton, Hollyfield, Moor Hall and Whitehouse Common have recently been joined by Court Farm, Deanery Church of England, .
-Maney Hill and Wylde Green.
+The original 7 primary schools; Coppice, Four Oaks, Langley School, Little Sutton, Hollyfield, Moor Hall and Whitehouse Common have been joined by Court Farm, Deanery Church of England and Town Junior.
 They work together with the partners King Edwards Schools, Bishop Vesey’s Grammar School, Beaufort Special School, BCU, UCB, the Co-operative College and Rotary.
 The collaboration is a proactive response to the changing educational landscape, inspiring excellence and furthering opportunity for all.

 Stronger Together – utilising the power of collaboration to deliver excellence in safeguarding

 Safeguarding is of paramount importance to schools and runs across all aspects of school life.
 The LTE was awarded a Leading Aspect Award for its collaborative approach to delivering excellence in safeguarding.
 The work recognised by the Leading Aspect Award arose as a result of the complex, sensitive and ever changing requirements of safeguarding practice in schools.
 All schools were working to address common challenges and issues and decided to come together to develop a coherent and comprehensive approach to ensure schools are addressing all current safeguarding requirements and demonstrating excellent practice in this area.